brockn/hdfs-nfs-proxy/README.md

         mvn package -Dhadoop.version=0.23.0-SNAPSHOT

-    Apache Hadoop 1.0 cab be used by replacing 0.20.2-cdh3* in the pom.xml with 1.0.0 or the current 1.0 release.
+    Apache Hadoop 1.0 can be used by replacing 0.20.2-cdh3* in the pom.xml with 1.0.0 or the current 1.0 release.

 1. Mount hdfs